Donating Bangles in Hinduism: Auspicious Benefits for Prosperity, Peace, and Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the significance of donating bangles in Hinduism?
+Why is donating bangles considered auspicious in Hinduism?

 What spiritual benefits are associated with donating bangles?